 - Seven-Step Guide to filing petitions for Immigration Consequences PCR (Updating Sept 2022)

-If you would like WDA’s immigration project to consider providing an expert declaration in your PCR case, please contact Sarah Hudson, Immigration Project Resource Attorney at firstname.lastname@example.org.
+- Expert declarations for your PCR Case.
+Please contact Sarah Hudson, Immigration Project Resource Attorney at firstname.lastname@example.org.

 Legal Requirements For PCR To Eliminate Immigration Consequences

 CAUTION: To be given full faith and credit (to be effective) under immigration law, two key factors are needed:

 - Choose the right legal vehicle: For example, a felony or misdemeanor statutory expungement DOES NOT eliminate the conviction for immigration purposes.
 A carefully crafted court order granting a CrR 7.8(b) motion that meets the necessary requirements under immigration DOES eliminate the conviction for immigration purposes.
 Pardons by the Governor only work under certain circumstances.

 - Ensure the Vacation Order meets immigration law requirements: A court order vacating a conviction will only be effective to under immigration law where it is expressly based on a “legal defect” in the original proceedings, such as ineffective assistance of counsel or the State v.
 Blake decision finding drug possession statue RCW 69.50.4013 was unconstitutional.
 Orders based on a discretionary or other grounds that do not constitute a “legal defect” will not be given effect in immigration proceedings.